icon-project/IBC-Integration/docs/adr/ICS-20_Deviation.md

 ```

 #### Sending Tokens
-- To send ICX, send using the `sendFungibleTokens` function.
+- To send ICX, send using the `sendICX` function.

 - To send tokens other then ICX, it should go through `tokenFallback` function.
 The `data` bytes, should be parsed into the following structure.
   ```json
   {